 - The current job title search

 The global keyword search will search for the keywords in the whole profile, while the current job title search will only look for keywords in the current job experiences of your prospects.

-You can also use Boolean search in the Current Company, Past Company, and School fields of the Sales Navigator.
+You can also use Boolean search in the Sales Navigator’s Current Company, Past Company, and School fields.